Thérèse Kayikwamba Wagner: Political career

 On 29 May 2024, Thérèse Kayikwamba Wagner was appointed Minister of Foreign Affairs, International Cooperation and Francophonie of the DRC in the Suminwa government, headed by Prime Minister Judith Suminwa Tuluka.
 Kayikwamba replaced Christophe Lutundula.

 She took office on 13 June 2024.
 One of her immediate tasks was to attempt to work out a diplomatic settlement between the March 23 Movement, the government of Rwanda and the government of the Democratic Republic of the Congo.
 The other immediate task was to oversee the gradual withdrawal of MONUSCO forces from the country.

 In June 2025 she was in the Béatrice Hotel in Kinshasa for a Synergy of Women for Peace and Security workshop with Déborah Nyamugabo, of the National Women's Coalition and a representative of UN Women.
-On 27 June she signed the DRC-Rwanda peace agreement on behalf of the DRC with Rwandan foreign minister Olivier Nduhungirehe.
+On 27 June she signed the DRC–Rwanda peace agreement on behalf of the DRC with Rwandan foreign minister Olivier Nduhungirehe.
 The agreement, facilitated by the United States, aimed to bring lasting peace to eastern Congo.
-The event also included Angolan journalist Hariana Verás, whose remarks praising the Trump administration for achieving the peace deal at the ceremony drew international attention.